Golf Tutorials

 • Eagle: Even better!
 An eagle is when you score two strokes less than par.
 It’s a fantastic feeling.

-• On a Par 4, you an took 2 two-strokes.
-Likely you holed out f rom far away,.
+• On a Par 4, you took 2 strokes.
+Likely you holed out from far away.

-• On a Par 5, you took 3-strokes, which is usually one really long hit, one shot on t othe green from far away, ana one putt instead fo two.
+• On a Par 5, you took 3 strokes, which is usually one really long hit, one shot onto the green, and one putt instead of two.

 • Albatross (or Double Eagle): This is one of the rarest feats in golf.
 An albatross is three strokes less than par.
 This almost exclusively happens on a par 5 when a player makes the ball in only two shots.